Fly Fishing The Largest Arapaima Reserve On Earth

 Pirarucu Lodge is located in the middle of the largest arapaima reserves in the world.
 Not only are these waters home to large numbers of arapaima – the largest freshwater species on the planet, but this area also hosts healthy numbers of arawana and tambaqui which are often sight fished with dry flies!
 Arapaima can grow to over 400 pounds and closely resemble a freshwater tarpon.
 When hooked, they explode in aerial displays, take off on long runs and surrender only after lengthy battles.
-Arapaima are often seen gulping air from the surface offering sight casting to singles, pairs or even schools of fish.
+Arapaima is often seen gulping air from the surface offering sight casting to singles, pairs or even schools of fish.
 Anglers will fish from comfortable and modern flat skiffs powered with 60 HP Yamaha outboards.
 These skiffs fish two anglers at the same time with two large casting platforms and the guides use a remote-control trolling motor to position the boat while fishing.
-The lodge is a floating lodge that is simple, comfortable and beautifully built from local woods.
-During the off season of fishing, guests travel from all over the world to visit this lodge solely for bird watching.
-The lodge offers bird safaris and jungle tracking with pro guides making this an ideal trip for bird enthusiasts and anglers alike.

-Travel Arrangements: Yellow Dog offers a full in-house travel and reservations system, and can assist with airline tickets, hotels, transfers, and all travel logistics for every destination that we offer.
-Contact us at 888-777-5060 or travel [at] yellowdogflyfishing [dot] com for more details on airfare ticketing, travel services and trip insurance.
+Yellow Dog offers a full in-house travel and reservations system and can assist with airline tickets, hotels, transfers, and all travel logistics for every destination that we offer.
+Contact us at 888-777-5060 or firstname.lastname@example.org for more details on airfare ticketing, travel services and trip insurance.

 Seven (7) Nights / Six and a half (6.5) days fishing (based on double occupancy) is $5,995 per person plus $590 per person for the Indian Territory Entry Fee